rolandnyamo/snippet-vault/README.md

 - Linux: ~25-35MB (DEB/RPM, includes both search engines)

 **Search Engine Options:**
-Snippet Vault offers two search engines you can choose from in Settings:
+Snippet Vault offers two search engines you can choose from:

-1. **⚡ Fast Model (Built-in)**
+1. **⚡ Fast Model (Built-in, Default)**
-   - Instant startup, no downloads
+   - **Instant startup**: No downloads, immediately available
+   - **Lightweight**: Built-in TF-IDF algorithm with 256-dimensional embeddings
-   - Good for basic keyword and simple semantic matching
+   - **Good performance**: Effective keyword and basic semantic matching
-   - Perfect for quick searches and simple queries
+   - **Perfect for**: Quick searches, simple queries, immediate productivity
-   - Size: < 1KB (built into the app)
+   - **Size**: < 1KB (built into the app)

-2. **🧠 Smart Model (AI Download)**
+2. **🧠 Smart Model (AI-Powered)**
-   - Advanced Google Universal Sentence Encoder
+   - **Advanced AI**: Google's Universal Sentence Encoder
-   - Downloads ~20MB on first use (one-time only)
+   - **One-time download**: ~20MB download on first selection
-   - Best semantic understanding and context awareness
-   - Handles complex queries and multi-language content
+   - **Superior understanding**: 512-dimensional embeddings with deep semantic comprehension
+   - **Best for**: Complex queries, multi-language content, nuanced search
+   - **Context awareness**: Understands relationships and meaning beyond keywords

-**First Launch Model Selection:**
+**Model Selection:**
-On first launch, Snippet Vault starts with the Fast Model for instant usability.
-You can switch to the Smart Model anytime in Settings → "Choose Model" for enhanced search capabilities.
+- **First Launch**: Starts with Fast Model for instant usability
+- **Runtime Switching**: Change models anytime in Settings → "Choose Model"
+- **Preference Persistence**: Your choice is remembered across app restarts
+- **Progressive Enhancement**: Start fast, upgrade to smart when needed

+**Dynamic Model Loading:**
+- Smart model downloads automatically when first selected
+- Progress tracking shows download status in real-time
+- Once downloaded, switching between models is instant
+- Downloaded models are cached locally for offline use

-### First Launch
+### First Launch & Model Selection

-When you first launch Snippet Vault, it will automatically create a database in your system's user data directory.
-All of your data, including the search index and saved items, is stored locally on your computer for complete privacy.
+When you first launch Snippet Vault, you'll see a model selection screen:

+1. **Choose Your Search Engine**: Select between Fast (instant) or Smart (AI-powered) models
+2. **Automatic Setup**: Your choice determines the initial search capabilities
+3. **No Lock-in**: You can change models anytime later in Settings
+4. **Smart Downloads**: If you choose Smart model, it downloads automatically with progress tracking

+The app then creates a database in your system's user data directory, ensuring all data stays local.

 ### Adding Items

-Click the **"+ New"** button to add items to your vault.
-You can store:
+Click the **"+ New"** button or use the **"Smart Add"** feature to add items:

 - **Links**: Save URLs with descriptions for later reference
 - **Kusto Queries**: Store KQL queries with descriptions for reuse
-- **Code Snippets**: Any text-based content you want to search semantically
+- **Code Snippets**: Any text-based content you want to search
+- **Smart Add**: AI-powered categorization automatically detects item type and suggests descriptions

-When you save an item, Snippet Vault automatically generates a semantic embedding using the Universal Sentence Encoder.
-This enables intelligent search based on meaning, not just keyword matching.
+When you save an item, Snippet Vault generates embeddings using your selected model (Fast or Smart).
+This enables intelligent search based on meaning and context.

 ### Browsing Your Items

-- **Recent Tab**: Shows your 5 most recently accessed items
+- **Recent Tab**: Shows your 5 most recently accessed items with timestamps
-- **All Tab**: Displays all items with total count, sorted by creation date
+- **All Tab**: Displays all items with live count updates, sorted by creation date
+- **Real-time Updates**: Counts and listings update immediately after any changes
 - **Search Highlighting**: Matched terms are highlighted in yellow in both list and detail views
+- **Smart Navigation**: Recently accessed items automatically move to top of Recent tab

 ### Searching for Items